-- 2. Pour into a greased 15-in. x 10-in. x 1-in. baking pan.
-Bake at 375° for 18-22 minutes or until golden brown and a toothpick inserted near the center comes out clean.
-Cool on a wire rack for 20 minutes.
+- 3. Transfer to prepared pan.
+Bake 18-22 minutes or until golden brown and a toothpick inserted in center comes out clean.
+Cool on a wire rack 20 minutes.

-- 3. For frosting, in a large saucepan, bring butter and milk just to a boil.
-Immediately remove from the heat; stir in confectioners' sugar and extract.
-Stir in walnuts; spread over warm cake.
-Cool completely.
+- 4. For frosting, combine butter and milk in a large saucepan; bring just to a boil.
+Remove from heat; gradually stir in confectioners' sugar and extract.
+Stir in walnuts.
+Spread over warm cake.
 Yield: 20 servings.